If you love the sweet, smokey flavors of Roasted Sweet Peppers, this is a recipe you won't want to miss!

 Instructions

-- Place whole red peppers in one layer in the large baking pan.
+- Wash the peppers and place in one layer in the prepared baking sheet.
 No oil or anything else!

 - Pop into the preheated oven for 20 minutes.
 At this point the skin on the peppers should start bubbling and loosening.

-- Using tongs, turn peppers over by about a third so that they cooked evenly.
+- Using tongs, turn peppers over so that they cooked evenly.

 - Roast for another 10-15 minutes.
 By now your kitchen is filled with gorgeous aromas and the peppers should be quite charred